Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Results

 \subsection{Pre-trained normative models on web platform}

-To pre-train normative models, we used data from 3,276 healthy individuals from several large public and in-house datasets, detailed in Supplementary \ref{norm_data_table} \cite{Nigg2023, Himmelberg2023, Zareba2022, Nugent2022, VanEssen2013, Nooner2012, Shafto2014, Taylor2017, LaMontagne2019, Greene2018}.
-We focused on including a variety of scanning protocols/sites (total 21 sites) to enable mixed-effect modelling, and we achieved a larger overall sample size than recommended by previous normative models \cite{Ge2024}.
-The age in the total normative dataset ranged from 5 to 95 years old and is shown by data source in Fig.~\ref{norm_data}.
+To pre-train normative models, we used data from 3,276 healthy individuals from several large public and in-house datasets, detailed in Supplementary~\ref{norm_data_table} \parencite{Nigg2023, Himmelberg2023, Zareba2022, Nugent2022, VanEssen2013, Nooner2012, Shafto2014, Taylor2017, LaMontagne2019, Greene2018}.
+We focused on including a variety of scanning protocols/sites (total 21 sites) to enable mixed-effect modelling, and we achieved a larger overall sample size than recommended by previous normative models \parencite{Ge2024}.
+We performed a subsampling analysis that showed our models stabilised, see Supplementary~\ref{supplStable} for details.
+The age in the total normative dataset ranged from 5 to 95 years old and is shown by data source in~Fig.~\ref{norm_data}.
 With this data we pre-trained our normative models for the whole hemisphere, each brain region, and morphology metric (see Methods for details of statistical models).
 We incorporated these pre-trained normative models on a web platform (Brain MoNoCle) to allow users to upload their own datasets to find morphological abnormalities in individuals and groups.
 In the following, we will validate our normative modelling framework and web platform outputs in a variety of ways, and demonstrate some biological insight.